Skip to main content

 The power of your voice in Congress has fallen to just 4 percent of what the Founding Fathers intended!

-In 1793, each Representative in Congress represented the voice of roughly 35,000 people.
+In 1793, each representative in Congress represented the voice of roughly 35,000 people.
 But now, in 2026, each member “represents” nearly 750,000 people.
-That means, today each Representative is expected to respect, present, and advocate on behalf of nearly 20 times the number of people than what the U.S. Constitution requires.
+That means, today each representative is expected to respect, present, and advocate on behalf of nearly 20 times the number of people than what the U.S. Constitution requires.

 So what should we do about it?